-Every six seconds we respond to a call for help.
+Every six seconds, Samaritans answer a call for help.

 Every life lost to suicide is a tragedy, and Samaritans’ vision is that fewer people die by suicide.